apache/druid/docs/querying/sql-data-types.md

 ## Arrays

-Druid supports [ARRAY types](arrays.md), which behave as standard SQL arrays, where results are grouped by matching entire arrays.
+Druid supports [`ARRAY` types](arrays.md), which behave as standard SQL arrays, where results are grouped by matching entire arrays.
 The [`UNNEST` operator](./sql-array-functions.md#unn) can be used to perform operations on individual array elements, translating each element into a separate row.

-ARRAY typed columns can be stored in segments with class JSON based ingestion using the 'auto' typed dimension schema shared with [schema auto-discovery](../ingestion/schema-design.md#schema-auto-discovery-for-dimensions) to detect and ingest arrays as ARRAY typed columns.
+`ARRAY` typed columns can be stored in segments with class JSON based ingestion using the 'auto' typed dimension schema shared with [schema auto-discovery](../ingestion/schema-design.md#schema-auto-discovery-for-dimensions) to detect and ingest arrays as ARRAY typed columns.
 For [SQL based ingestion](../multi-stage-query/index.md), the query context parameter `arrayIngestMode` must be specified as `"array"` to ingest ARRAY types.
-In Druid 28, the default mode for this parameter is `'mvd'` for backwards compatibility, which instead can only handle `ARRAY<STRING>` which it stores in [multi-value string columns](#multi-value-strings).
+In Druid 28, the default mode for this parameter is `"mvd"` for backwards compatibility, which instead can only handle `ARRAY<STRING>` which it stores in [multi-value string columns](#multi-value-strings).

 You can convert multi-value dimensions to standard SQL arrays explicitly with `MV_TO_ARRAY` or implicitly using [array functions](./sql-array-functions.md).
 You can also use the array functions to construct arrays from multiple columns.

-Druid serializes `ARRAY` results as a JSON string of the array by default, which can be controlled by the context parameter `sqlStringifyArrays`.
-When set to `false`, the arrays will instead be returned as regular JSON arrays instead of in stringified form.
+Druid serializes `ARRAY` results as a JSON string of the array by default, which can be controlled by the context parameter [`sqlStringifyArrays`](sql-query-context.md).
+When set to `false` and using JSON [result formats](../api-reference/sql-api.md#responses), the arrays will instead be returned as regular JSON arrays instead of in stringified form.

 ## Multi-value strings